pinout-xyz/Pinout.xyz/src/tr/translate/papirus-hat.md

 curl -sSL https://goo.gl/i1Imel | sudo bash
 ```

-Before using PaPiRus, do not forget to enable the SPI interface!
+Before using PaPiRus, do not forget to enable the SPI and I2C interfaces!